A short proof of cuplength estimates on Lagrangian intersections: Spectral invariants

 Given a generic $H\in\cH_{ac}$, the intersection $\varphi_H^{1}(O_M)\cap O_M$ is transverse and hence $\crit(\ah)$ is finite.
 There is an integer-valued index, called the \textit{Maslov-Viterbo index}, $\mv:\crit(\ah)\to \Z$ which is normalized so that if $H:T^*M\to\R$ is a lift of a Morse function $f$ then $\mv$ coincides with the Morse index of $f$.

 Denote by $CF_k^{<a}(L,H)$, where $a\in(-\infty,\infty]$ is not in $\spec(L,H)$, the vector space of formal sums

 where $\sigma_i\in\F$, $\mv(x_i)=k$ and $\ah(x_i)<a$.
-The graded $\F$-vector space $CF_k^{<a}(L,H)$ has the Floer differential counting the anti-gradient trajectories of the action functional in the standard way whenever a time-dependent almost complex structure compactible with $\omega$ is fixed and the regularity requirements are satisfied, see i.e., ~\cite{Fl1,Oh1}.
+The graded $\F$-vector space $CF_k^{<a}(L,H)$ has the Floer differential counting the anti-gradient trajectories of the action functional in the standard way whenever a time-dependent almost complex structure compatible with $\omega$ is fixed and the regularity requirements are satisfied, see for instance~\cite{Fl1,Oh1}.
 As a consequence, we have a filtration of the total Lagrangian Floer complex $CF_*(L,H):=CF_*^{(-\infty,\infty)}(L,H)$.
 Since the resulting homology, the \textit{filtered Lagrangian Floer homology} of $H$, does not depend on $H\in\cH_{ac}$ (due to continuation isomorphisms), one can extend this construction to all asymptotically constant Hamiltonians.
 Let $H\in\cH_{ac}$ be an arbitrary Hamiltonian and let $a$ be outside of $\spec(L,H)$.
 We define

-where $\widetilde{H}$ is a small perturbation of $H$ so that $\varphi_{\widetilde{H}}^{1}(O_M)\cap O_M$ is transverse.
+where $\widetilde{H}$ is a $C^2$-small perturbation of $H$ so that $\varphi_{\widetilde{H}}^{1}(O_M)\cap O_M$ is transverse.
 It is not hard to see that $HF^{<a}_*(L,\widetilde{H})$ is independent of $\widetilde{H}$ provided that $\widetilde{H}$ is sufficiently close to $H$.

 We denote by $i_*^a:HF^{<a}_*(L,H)\to HF_*(L,H)$ the induced inclusion maps.
 It is well known that for $H_f=\pi^*f$ where $\pi:T^*M\to M$ is the projection map and $f$ is a Morse function on $M$, $HF_*(L,H_f)$ is canonically isomorphic to the singular homology $H_*(M)$, and hence $H_*(M)\cong HF(L,H)$ for all $H\in\cH_{ac}$.
 Using this identification, for $\al\in H_*(M)$ and $H\in\cH_{ac}$ we define